dataunions/dataunions/README.md

     // Used to add custom routes to the HTTP server.
 The default function does nothing.
     customRoutes: (expressApp) => {},

+	// Gets called after a member is successfully joined to the Data Union smart contract.
+The default function does nothing. onMemberJoin = async (/* member, dataUnion, chain */) => {},

     // By default public RPCs are used for each chain, but you can pass this option to override
     customRPCs: {